-Healthy eating habits and maintaining proper weight are essential goals for almost everyone.
-These days, healthy eating means more than just choosing the right foods: It also means buying local and organic foods, and avoiding GMOs whenever possible.
+Healthy eating habits and maintaining a healthy weight are essential goals for almost everyone.
+These days, healthy eating means more than just choosing the right foods: for some it also means buying local and organic foods, and avoiding GMOs whenever possible.
 The healthiest foods to eat are those that your body will benefit from most nutritionally—and they need to be foods you’ll actually enjoy eating because if you don’t like what you’re eating, it won’t matter how healthy the food is.
 This is why the list of the top 10 healthiest foods to include in your meal plans starts with foods that are both nutritious and delicious.
 This is the way to make following a healthy diet easy.

 Dark green leafy vegetables like spinach, bok choy, chard, and kale are nutritional powerhouses.
-They contain a plethora of vitamins and minerals that play an important role in maintaining health and preventing disease, as well as phytochemicals such as carotenoids, lutein, and beta-carotene (14).
+They contain a plethora of vitamins and minerals that play important roles in maintaining health and preventing disease, as well as phytochemicals such as carotenoids, lutein, and beta-carotene (14).

 Dark green leafy vegetables also provide the background levels of essential nutrients such as B-vitamins and vitamin K which we need every day for optimal health.
 There are several hypotheses that have been proposed to help us understand the possible ways they may benefit our health: